-Cal Grants A and B, the largest scholarship source for undergraduate work funded by the state of California, are administered by the California Student Aid Commission.
+Cal Grants A and B, the largest scholarship source awarded to undergraduate students that is funded by the state of California, and are administered by the California Student Aid Commission.
 Cal Grants A and B do not need to be repaid and may be received for up to four years.
 California residents who are La Verne undergraduates or applicants for undergraduate admission should apply for these grants.
-The tentative maximum award for new Cal Grant recipients for the 2008-2009 academic year was \$9,708.
+The tentative (estimated) maximum award for new Cal Grant recipients for the 2010-2011 academic year is \$9,708.